-- 11.1 Key priorities in the University's 'Being Westminster' strategy 2018-2023 and substrategies are reliant on sustainable strategic partnership working with stakeholders on a local, national and international level.
-Whilst the University will be engaged in a variety of collaborative and development activities, this section of the Quality Assurance and Enhancement Handbook focuses solely on academic credit bearing Transnational collaborative provision. - 11.2 The policy and underpinning procedures have been benchmarked to the QAA Quality Code and informed by the QAA's Characteristics Statement 'Qualifications involving more than one degree-awarding body' and sector good practice. - 11.3 Collaborative credit bearing provision falls into a number of categories and models.
+- 11.1 Key priorities in the University's 'Being Westminster' strategy 2022-2029 and substrategies are reliant on sustainable strategic partnership working with stakeholders on a local, national and international level.
+Whilst the University will be engaged in a variety of collaborative and development activities, this section of the Quality Assurance and Enhancement Handbook focuses solely on academic credit bearing Transnational collaborative provision. - 11.2 The policy and underpinning procedures have been written in accordance with Office for Students On-going Conditions of Registration, European Standards and Guidelines and the QAA Quality Code for Higher Education.
+It is also informed by the QAA's Characteristics Statement 'Qualifications involving more than one degree-awarding body' and sector good practice. - 11.3 Collaborative credit bearing provision falls into a number of categories and models.
 A description of each of these models is provided in Annex 1. - 11.4 The University is responsible for the academic standards of all awards or credit granted in its name.
 The quality of learning opportunities offered under the collaborative arrangement must be comparable with those offered across the University and enable students to achieve the appropriate academic standards for the award.
 This is in line with QAA Quality Code 'Core Practices' which state: